mcwayrm/mcwayrm.github.io/_pages/data-packages.md

 permalink: /data-packages/
 author_profile: true
 ---
 This page provides the publically avaliable datasets that I have created.
-Feel free to use them at your disposal, but if you would please cite your sources as (Example in MLA):
+Feel free to use them at your disposal, but if you would please cite your sources.

-> McWay, Ryan. *Name of the Dataframe*. *Version #*. *Year Updated*. *Date Extracted*. *URL*

 A MLA version is provided for each dataframe.
 Note that some of the data listed below is not created by myself soley.
 Rather, some are datasets to which I have contributed towards.
 For these, please acknowledge all parties involved in the development of these datasets.
 For dataframes used in replicating my previous work, please refer to my [research page](/research/) where I try to provide access to the replication code and data for my work.

 Additionally, this page houses statistical packages I have created.
 None are perfect, so feel free to email me feedback as well as feel free to log an issue on the source code housed on my [GitHub page](https://github.com/mcwayrm).